Illustrated fiction: 18th century

-Illustrated fiction in the 19th century
+19th century

 At the beginning of the 19th century, illustration increased the sales of previously published fiction.
 In 1836, the publication of Charles Dickens's The Pickwick Papers in an illustrated serialized format revolutionised the publication of new fiction.
 The popularity of the original illustrations in Dickens's novels was unprecedented, and helped to popularize the use of illustrations in serious fiction.
 This revolution lasted until 1870, as other authors and published attempted to emulate Dickens's success.
 Illustrations became common in the period.
 For publishers, new fiction with illustrations published serially was less of a commercial risk than the traditional unillustrated three-volume sets.
 Illustrations attracted readers and increased advertising revenue.
 Illustrations were used as advertisement's in booksellers windows.

 During the 19th century, the use of photomechanical techniques decreased the cost of reproducing illustrations.
 Both colour and black and white illustrations were increasingly used in daily, weekly, and monthly publications.
 Publishers sold a great deal of one-volume hardcovers and periodical serials.

 Dickens's novels were well-suited to graphic representation.
 Dickens believed that the drawings that illustrated his fiction were valuable, despite some critics urging him not to use them.
 Most of his major works were originally published with illustrations.
 He was intensely involved in the creation of most of the 900 original illustrations of his writing.
 These illustrations were produced by 18 artists, including George Cruikshank and Robert Seymour.

 Most of William Ainsworth's, Charles Lever's, William Thackeray's, and Anthony Trollope's major works were initially published in illustrated monthly parts.
 Later, novelists preferred to publish their writing in illustrated magazines.
 Thomas Hardy often did this.
 George Meredith did this twice, and George Eliot once.
 19th century author artists included William Makepeace Thackeray and George du Maurier.

 Many artists began their careers illustrating fiction.
 Illustrating was a difficult and badly paid job.
 Hablot Knight Browne was one of the few very talented artists to pursue illustrating full-time.
 Most artists, such as Marcus Stone and Luke Fildes, used illustrating as a stepping-stone to a career in painting.
 Other artists like George Cattermole and Daniel Maclise supplemented their income by providing illustrations.

 The popularity of illustrated fiction began to decline in the late 19th century, as illustrations lost their novelty and no longer guaranteed that a novel would sell well.
 Technological improvements in printing flooded the market with affordable novels with illustrations of high quality.
 Prestigious artists including John Everett Millais, Dante Gabriel Rossetti, Edward Burne-Jones, and Frederick Leighton started to illustrate books.
 Illustrations challenged the novel's prose, implying a failure in prose's self-sufficiency.
 Prose frequently took second place to illustration.